MerginMaps/docs/src/field/mobile-app-ui/index.md

 **Recording** setting provides these options:
 - [**Reuse last value option**](../reuse-last-values/): if used, last entered values of selected attributes will be automatically filled in when creating a new feature
 - **Automatically sync changes**: if used, local changes will be synchronised automatically
-- **Auto-lock position**: if used, the <MobileAppNameShort /> will center to your GPS position when you start the recording
+- **Auto-lock position**: if used, the <MobileAppNameShort /> will centre to your GPS position when you start the recording
 - **Touch Feedback** can be set to sound, vibration or sound and vibration feedback when adding a feature

 ![Mergin Maps mobile app recording settings](./mobile-app-settings-recording.jpg "Mergin Maps mobile app recording settings")